9 Yoga Poses for a Dose of Stress Relief

 1.Child’s Pose (Balasana)

-Child's pose stretches your hips, thighs and ankles and helps to relieve back or neck pain.
-It's a common yoga pose that helps you reset and allows your body to rest after an intense pose or when class is winding down.
+Child’s pose stretches your hips, thighs, and ankles and helps to relieve back or neck pain.
+It’s a common yoga pose that helps your reset and allows your body to rest after an intense pose or when class is winding down.

 - Kneel down and sit back on your heels.